ping-localhost/merle-craft/content/posts/joining/index.md

 - Now fill in the box for IP and the port one after.
 Confirm your entries by clicking play.
 - Have fun!

-### Consoles
+### Switch, PS4 and Xbox

-If you are on a console, [following the instructions here](https://wiki.geysermc.org/geyser/using-geyser-with-consoles/) and use `play.merlecraft.ga` (or `15.235.17.245`) with port `25565`.
+If you are on these specific consoles, Microsoft does not allow you to add a server to the server list.
+You'll have to find a [solution that works for you here](https://wiki.geysermc.org/geyser/using-geyser-with-consoles/) and use the details above to connect.

-### Differences

-[The differences between Java and Bedrock explained](https://docs.microsoft.com/en-us/minecraft/creator/documents/differencesbetweenbedrockandjava).
-To put it simply, if you are using anything other than PC, you are using Bedrock.
-If you are on PC and using `Minecraft for Windows` it's Bedrock, otherwise, you are using the Java edition.
+The easiest solution is probably [emulating a LAN game on your network](https://wiki.geysermc.org/geyser/using-geyser-with-consoles/#alternative-methods) via [your PC](https://github.com/jhead/phantom), [iOS device](https://apps.apple.com/app/bedrocktogether/id1534593376) or [Android device](https://play.google.com/store/apps/details?id=pl.extollite.bedrocktogetherapp) ([alternative](https://play.google.com/store/apps/details?id=com.smokiem.mcserverconnector)).

 ## DiscordSRV